 “The author presents a first-hand account of buying property and building an off-grid home.
 So it is not theory or plans made in a vacuum.
-The information presented is from real world experience.
+The information presented is from real-world experience.
 You’ll appreciate his straightforward non-sugar coated words: he tells it like it is and doesn’t attempt to sell readers on a “unicorn” one-size-fits-all solution.
 The author’s candor about dealing with building contractors alone is worth the price of the book.”

 “This book is easily worth the price when you discover how much time and money it will save you.
-Mr. Collins provides answers to questions that people probably don’t even know they need to ask and his real world experience brings a healthy dose of reality to the idea of building off grid.
-The author “walks the walk” in this book and it’s clear that he has spent time in the trenches making his off grid plans a reality.
+Mr. Collins provides answers to questions that people probably don’t even know they need to ask and his real-world experience brings a healthy dose of reality to the idea of building off-grid.
+The author “walks the walk” in this book and it’s clear that he has spent time in the trenches making his off-grid plans a reality.
 Some important things I learned from reading this book include:

-In conclusion, this book is a very valuable resource for anyone planning to build and live off grid.”
+In conclusion, this book is a very valuable resource for anyone planning to build and live off-grid.”

 “I’ve read Gary Collins’ other books.
 Collins uses the same writing approach in Going Off the Grid – taking complicated subject matters and simplifying them for us non-experts and managing to keep the content interesting and not boring.
 Chapter 6 of this book, Dealing with General Contractors, is worth the value of the book by itself.
 Having recently been through a similar experience with bad contractors, this chapter really helps put things in perspective and shows where I went wrong.
 If you are interested in purchasing property and living off-grid, I highly recommend this book.”

 “I read Going off the Grid: The how-to book of simple living to learn more about simplifying your life, not necessarily how to see how to build an off the grid home.
-Gary does a great job of not only telling you the trials and tribulations of building a self sustaining home, but gives you a blueprint how to make your life easier by paring down your life.
+Gary does a great job of not only telling you the trials and tribulations of building a self-sustaining home, but gives you a blueprint on how to make your life easier by paring down your life.
 This was an entertaining read and I would recommend it to anyone wishing to choose this lifestyle.”

 “Going Off the Grid: The How-to Book of Simple Living and Happiness by Gary Collins, MS is an intelligent self-help book for those who are thinking about, in the process of, or even just curious about living comfortably and autonomously.
 As Collins begins he makes it clear that there are many different ways to define what living “off the grid” means, and that his experience, while comprehensive in its application, isn’t a sole and singular perception.
 What Collins delivers is a virtual encyclopedia of all things off the grid, covering every conceivable prerequisite to development, cost, planning, consideration, and resources for turning the dream of living autonomously into a reality.”

 “Going into this book I was unsure of what to expect.
 This is partly due to my narrow understanding of what living off the grid meant (which, frankly, had been thus far limited to what I’d seen in “prepper” shows), and partly due to my only real foray into the wilderness being an Alaskan cruise taken last summer.
 Not exactly roughing it, I know.
 Going Off the Grid by Gary Collins changed all of that.
 His straightforward and natural narrative allowed me to see something that was not only attainable, but that also sounded really, really nice.
-If you have any interest in living autonomously at all, even if it isn’t a full time existence, I believe this all-inclusive guidebook would be a gem of a manual to help in every step of the way.
-There is nothing that Collins doesn’t cover and his experience can save you from the pitfalls and expense that are often the true cost of living simply.”
+If you have any interest in living autonomously at all, even if it isn’t a full-time existence, I believe this all-inclusive guidebook would be a gem of a manual to help in every step of the way.
+There is nothing that Collins doesn’t cover and his experience can save you from the pitfalls and expenses that are often the true cost of living simply.”